timescale/docs/timescaledb/overview/faq/faq-products.md

 and inherits its support for varied datatypes and indexes (B-tree, hash, range, BRIN, GiST, GIN).
 * If support for geospatial data is desirable.
 Data stored in TimescaleDB can leverage PostGIS's geometric datatypes, indexes, and queries.
-* If you want greater optionality when it comes to using third-party tools.
-TimescaleDB supports anything that speaks SQL (in other words, the entire PostgreSQL ecosystem).
+* If you want more options when it comes to using third-party tools.
+TimescaleDB supports anything that speaks SQL, including the entire PostgreSQL ecosystem.
-* If you already use and like PostgreSQL, and don't want to "give it up" and move to a NoSQL system in order to scale to larger volumes of data.
+* If you already use and like PostgreSQL, and don't want to give it up and move to a NoSQL system in order to scale to larger volumes of data.
 * If you already chose to abandon PostgreSQL or another relational database for a Hadoop/NoSQL system due to scaling concerns or issues.
 We provide support for the migration back.